MiaBuild and Guide

 Mia has many useful abilities as a healer, making her highly versatile for all types of content.

 While her heal may be lower than some others, her S3 also reduces allies’ skill cooldown, extends buffs by 1 turn and even shortens allies’ debuffs by 1 turn.
-The heal is also based off of her max HP, making her heals extremely potent on lower HP Animus.
+The heal is also based on her max HP, making her heals extremely potent on lower HP Animus.
 This can vary on a case-by-case basis, but this aspect of her kit is more often to her team’s advantage.
 Her skill 2 can lower enemies’ turn meter by up to 30% while dispelling up to 2 of each enemies’ buffs, being very annoying in a PVP setting.
 When allies have 8 buffs in total, her [Rainbow Blessing] buff goes all the way to 40% DMG Reduction, which further improves her tankyness while doing decent heals through her ultimate.
 While she does have sustain, it can be argued a lot of her value comes from her other utility.

 Mia works best with units who want to spam their skills, like Heinrich.
 In teams with many buffers like Freya, Rosa, Tsukiyo Mi or Lily, she can prove herself useful to extend the buff duration.
-However, her kit becomes rather useless when the enemies have debuff immunity, or if [Block] is applied by Heinrich.
+However, her kit becomes rather useless when the enemies have debuff immunity or if [Block] is applied by Heinrich.

 Pros & Cons